Think Tank Submission Rules & Guidelines

 How to Write Memorable Articles

-As the criteria show, we want something that is related to teaching, includes some brain science, and is interesting.
+As the criteria above show, we want something that is related to teaching, includes some brain science, and is interesting.
 The last is the key point.
 Our submission team is instructed to reject articles that look like journal papers or literature reviews, but at the same time, they will be hesitant to accept uninformed musings.

 So how do you make your article interesting?
 Avoid mere explaining.
 As story reviewer Friedman tells us, what makes that one uncle you meet at Christmas so boring is that all his stories are about himself.
 Make the story about you, not me.
 Writing out a lecture on a topic, showing what you know, is about me.
 Starting with a problem all teachers face, and providing information as a way to solve it, is about you.

 Other ways to make the article about you is to include stories, or narratives, about students, teachers, or yourself.
 The magic of a good story is that anyone can relate to it in some way.
 After all, as E.E.
-Wilson, wrote, stories are manuals on how to live life.
-And nothing makes a notion more understandable than a concrete example.
+Wilson, wrote, stories are manuals on how to live life, and nothing makes a notion more understandable than a concrete example.

 We are also fans of Malcolm Gladwell, so we like some of his techniques, such as taking readers down a logical road that he later points out is totally wrong, or ending with a surprise and something moving, that also usually links back to the beginning.